Jacques De Vos Malan : Represented Artist

 Artist website: http://https://soundcloud.com/jakkals-81965693

-Born on the 3rd December 1953 in New York to South African parents, Dr Jacques de Vos Malan was educated at schools in England, Portugal and South Africa.
-He graduated with a Bachelor of Music (composition) degree from the University of Cape Town (1976), winning the Van Huylsteyn Scholarship, the Universal Edition Prize for composition and the Composition Class Medal three years in succession.
-Studies included Social Anthropology and African languages.
+Born on 3 December 1953 in New York to South African parents, Dr Jacques de Vos Malan was educated at schools in England, Portugal and South Africa.
+He graduated with a Bachelor of Music (composition) from the University of Cape Town (1976), winning the Van Huylsteyn Scholarship, the Universal Edition Prize for composition and the Composition Class Medal three years in succession.
+His other studies included social anthropology and African languages.

 De Vos Malan's work as a composer is substantially influenced by the music and ideas of John Cage and Morton Feldman, the theoretical writings of Umberto Eco, and his own studies of Japanese aesthetics.
 After 1995, he spent fifteen years writing almost exclusively for small chamber groups, creating works which are typically quiet and sparse, dealing with abstract questions of signification, meaning and memory.
 In recent years, he has been working in a similar vein with digital and electronic resources.